AmnaMazhar/PHP-Practice-Projects/task1-form/README.md

 ## Form

+-User fill the form
-In this project user can fill the form.
-That data will be saved in database.
-Fetch all data from database and show in table form.
+-Data will be saved in database